taosdata/TDengine/documentation20/en/08.connector/docs.md

 The sample program source code is located in install_directory/examples/nodejs, and there are:

-Node-example.js node.js sample source code Node-example-raw. js
+Node-example.js Node.js sample source code Node-example-raw.js

 ### Installation verification

-After installing the TDengine client, the nodejsChecker.js program can verify whether the current environment supports access to TDengine via nodejs.
+After installing the TDengine client, the nodejsChecker.js program can verify whether the current environment supports access to TDengine via Node.js.

 Steps:

-1. Create a new installation verification directory, for example: `~/tdengine-test`, copy the nodejsChecker.js source program on github.
+1. Create a new installation verification directory, for example: `~/tdengine-test`, copy the nodejsChecker.js source program on GitHub.
 Download address: `https://github.com/taosdata/TDengine/tree/develop/examples/nodejs/nodejsChecker.js`.

 2. Execute the following command: